YaqiangCao/cLoops/README.md

 ## Usage
 Run ***cLoops -h*** to see all options.
 Key parameters are ***eps*** and ***minPts*** . ***minPts*** defines at least how many PETs are required for a candidate loop, ***eps*** defines the distance requried for two PETs being neighbors.
 For ChIA-PET data with sharp peaks, cLoops can auto estimate ***eps*** from the data as 2 fold of the fragment size, and ***minPts***=5 is empirical good.
 For ChIA-PET data with broad peaks (like H3K4me1), empirical experience is set ***eps*** to 2000,5000.
 For HiChIP, set a series ***eps***=2000,4000,6000,8000,10000 & ***minPts***=20 worth a first trial, if deeply sequenced, increase ***minPts*** to 30 or 50.
 For practically usage, using the PETs in the smallest chromosome except chrY and chrM, then run a series of ***eps***, choose the smallest ***eps*** that can get well seperated inter-ligation and self-ligation PETs distance distributions.
 Or just apply a series of ***eps***,all rounds clustering result will be combined.
 Actually, there will be more significant loops given more ***eps***, but it will take longer time.

-Since version 0.8, cLoops added a new parameter ***--mode(-m)***, which is the pre-set parameters for different types of data. -m 0 accepts user settings; -m 1 equals -eps 500,1000,2000 -minPts 5 for sharp peak like ChIA-PET data; -m 2 equals -eps 1000,2000,5000 -minPts 5 for broad peak like ChIA-PET data; -m 3 equals -eps 2000,5000,10000 -minPts 30 -hic 1 for HiChIP and Hi-C data.
+Since version 0.8, cLoops added a new parameter **--mode(-m)**, which is the pre-set parameters for different types of data. -m 0 accepts user settings; -m 1 equals -eps 500,1000,2000 -minPts 5 for sharp peak like ChIA-PET data; -m 2 equals -eps 1000,2000,5000 -minPts 5 for broad peak like ChIA-PET data; -m 3 equals -eps 2000,5000,10000 -minPts 30 -hic 1 for deep sequenced HiChIP and Hi-C data.

 --------
 ### Input